opentracing-contrib/python-flask/README.rst

 If you want to learn more about the underlying python API, visit the python `source code`_.

+If you are migrating from the 0.x series, you may want to read the list of `breaking changes`_.

 .. _The OpenTracing Project: http://opentracing.io/
 .. _source code: https://github.com/opentracing/opentracing-python
+.. _breaking changes: #breaking-changes-from-0-x

 Installation
 ============